Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: System Design

 This subsection offers a general comparison of the complexity between the joint and separate system designs.
 Since the main computational burden comes from the multiplication operation in the BCJR algorithm, we will concentrate on the complexity related to the number of multiplications used in the BCJR algorithm for two different realizations of the turbo systems.

 Consider a length $T$ sequence ($T$ trellis sections) processed by a BCJR algorithm with $N$ trellis states.
 For each state, it needs to consider transitions from all possible previous states, which results in a $N^2$ multiplication per trellis section.
 Therefore, the overall complexity of a BCJR operation is given by $2T N^2$, where the constant $2$ accounts for the forward and backward operations.
-For transmission of a general cardinality $M$ and $W$ state Markov-Middleton channel, the super-trellis sections of the joint DPSK-IN demapper (Sec.~\ref{sec:rec_joi}) require $MW$ states.
+For transmission of a general cardinality $M$ and $W$ state Markov-Middleton channel, the super-trellis sections of the joint DE-PSK-IN demapper (Sec.~\ref{sec:rec_joi}) require $MW$ states.
 Considering the turbo receiver operates over $I$ iterations, we can then write the computational complexity of the joint receiver as

-The separate design (Sec.~\ref{sec:rec_sep}), on the other hand, requires an $MW$ state MAP IN detector, an $M$ state MAP DPSK demapper, and an $M^L$ state MAP convolutional decoder.
+The separate design (Sec.~\ref{sec:rec_sep}), on the other hand, requires an $MW$ state MAP IN detector, an $M$ state MAP DE-PSK demapper, and an $M^L$ state MAP convolutional decoder.
 We can then write its computational complexity as

-In Table~\ref{tab:complexity}, we show the computational complexity of $\mathcal{C}_\text{joi}$ and $\mathcal{C}_\text{sep}$ for a transmission of a $L=2$ convolutional code and a DQPSK ($M=4$) modulation over a $4$-state ($W=4$) Markov Middleton model.
+In Table~\ref{tab:complexity}, we show the computational complexity of $\mathcal{C}_\text{joi}$ and $\mathcal{C}_\text{sep}$ for a transmission of a $L=2$ convolutional code and a DE-QPSK ($M=4$) modulation over a $4$-state ($W=4$) Markov Middleton model.
 When operating without turbo iterations ($I=1$), the super-trellis design in the joint system has a slightly lower complexity than a separate design.
 As the number of iterations increases, the computational cost of the joint design increases significantly and exceeds that of a separate design from the second turbo iteration.
 After $10$ iterations, the suboptimal separate design has nearly half the computational complexity of the optimal receiver design.